Angular momentum dependence in multiphoton ionization and attosecond time delays

 The article is organized as follows.
 Section~\ref{sect:derivation} presents the \Rabbitt{} interference pathways involving different orders of the perturbation theory.
 The Wigner time delay is derived and the asymptotic approximation of two-photon transitions is recalled.
 Our implementation of the partial-wave-resolved continuum-continuum contribution is introduced and generalized to arbitrary orders of interfering pathways for atoms and molecules.
 Section~\ref{sect:results} gives numerical predictions for angle-integrated and angle-resolved \Rabbitt{} delays.
 The results are illustrated with argon in detail and are compared with original measurements.
-The practical method to introduce IR transitions to partial wave-resolved extreme ultraviolet (XUV) photoionization amplitudes is provided in Section~\ref{sect:practical}.
+We particularly investigate how the IR interaction modulates the angular distribution of \Rabbitt{} signal at different photon absorption orders and how the standard two-photon \Rabbitt{} sideband delay is reflected into higher-order interference bands.
+The practical tutorial on how to introduce IR transitions to calculated partial wave-resolved XUV photoionization amplitudes is provided in Section~\ref{sect:practical}.

-Additional application of our method are proposed in the supplementary material, such as the effective $\tau_{cc}$ extracted for noble gases, results for ionization from a molecular orbital of CO\textsubscript{2} that features a shape resonance, and the time delays in LiH (polar molecule).
+Additional applications of the new method are given in the Supplementary Material~\cite{supp}, such as the effective $\tau_{cc}$ extracted for the widely used noble gases, results for ionization from a molecular orbital of CO\textsubscript{2} that features a shape resonance, and the time delays in the polar molecule LiH.